Mark Berson: Collegiate career

-Berson graduated from Summit High School in Summit, New Jersey in 1971 and enrolled at the University of North Carolina.
-On the Tar Heel soccer team, he played midfielder his freshman year and goalie the final three years.
-Berson graduated in 1975 with a degree in journalism and later earned a master's of education degree in sport administration in 1977 from Ohio University.
+Berson attended Summit High School in Summit, New Jersey where he was a midfielder on the 1969 N.J. state championship team.
+He subsequently enrolled at the University of North Carolina. where he played midfield his freshman year and goalkeeper the final three years.
+He received the UNC Educational Foundation Award for Men's Soccer in his senior year and graduated with a bachelor's degree in journalism.
+He then earned a master's degree in sport administration from Ohio University.